Integrator Resources

 Getting Started with Hardware

 • Manuals - The first goal after choosing an NAI product is likely to gain a better understanding of its capabilities, specifications, and how you will be interacting with it.
-NAI’s product manuals contain an general introduction, several categories of specifications, and a detailed memory map which depicts exactly where and how you can exercise all of the product’s functionality.
+NAI’s product manuals contain a general introduction, several categories of specifications, and a detailed memory map which depicts exactly where and how you can exercise all of the product’s functionality.

 • Connectors and Cabling Info - Once you have received your NAI board(s) and modules, the first thing that you will need to do is get everything connected.
 Our cabling guide includes schematics and descriptions for connections that will be necessary to interface with your unit, including power, ethernet & IO, and breakout boards for wiring up module pins during development.